Skip to content

 End-of-day trading: what is it and how does it work?

-End-of-day trading can be a flexible way to trade on a limited timeframe.
-Read on to discover how you can use an end-of-day trading strategy on our platform, including through stop, limit and market orders.
+End-of-day (EOD) trading can be a flexible way to trade on a limited timeframe.
+Discover how you can use the EOD trading strategy including stop, limit and market orders on our platform.

 What is end-of-day trading?

-EOD trading involves trading a stock or another security that floats during a specified trading period.
+End-of-day (EOD) trading is an order made to execute a position by the time markets close.
+It involves trading a stock or another security that floats during a specified trading period.
 That trading period depends on the security and the market in which it trades.

-You can place several types of EOD orders, which can either constitute a buy order or a sell order.
+You can place several types of EOD orders, which can either be a buy or a sell order.
 They can be market orders, limit orders or stop orders.
-Unlike good-'til-cancelled (GTC) orders, EOD trades typically execute by the close of markets and don't carry on into the next trading session.
+Unlike good-‘til-cancelled (GTC) orders, EOD trades typically execute by the close of markets and don't carry over into the next trading session.

-A limit order specifies the price at which you're willing to buy or sell a security, regardless of the time, while market orders are the best available price for a security at the time of execution.
+A limit order specifies the price at which you're willing to buy or sell a security at the indicated or better price, regardless of the time, while market orders are the best available price for a security at the time of execution.
 Stop orders are instructions to your broker to enter or exit a trade if the market price rises or falls to a specified level to mitigate possible losses.

-For example, imagine you want to trade shares in a company with a market price of ¥30.
-You can place an EOD limit order with a price target of ¥34.
-You can also place an EOD stop at ¥28 to mitigate substantial losses.
+For example, imagine you want to trade shares in a company with a market price of S$30.
+You can place an EOD limit order with a price target of S$34.
+You can also place an EOD stop at S$28 to mitigate substantial losses.

 What time does end-of-day trading start?

-You can engage in EOD trading at any time, but you need to be aware of the trading hours of the market that you want to operate in to do so.
+You can engage in EOD trading at any time, but you need to be aware of the trading hours of the market that you want exposure to.

-For example, the stock market operates at different times to forex and commodities markets, and markets operate at different hours depending on time zones.
+For example, the stock market operates at different times to forex and commodities markets.
+These markets operate at different hours depending on time zones.

 Forex markets and commodities markets are typically open 24 hours a day on weekdays, making EOD orders more complex.